isubit/tripal_jbrowse_api/README.md

 # Adding custom tracks

-The [tripal\_jbrowse\_tracks module](https://github.com/isubit/tripal_jbrowse_tracks) integrates with this module and provides a content type for adding custom tracks.
+The [tripal\_downloads module](https://github.com/isubit/tripal_downloads) provides a content type for downloadable files.
+Individual downloads can optionally be exposed as JBrowse tracks through this API.

 # License